SoarGroup/SoarGroup.github.io/docs/soar_manual/07_EpisodicMemory.md

 request that an episode be recorded (or not) during the current decision cycle.
 Behavior is as follows:

-The value of the force parameter is initialized to off every decision cycle.
+-   The value of the `force` parameter is initialized to `off` every decision cycle.
-During the phase of episodic storage, episodic memory tests the value of the force parameter; if it has a value other than of off, episodic memory follows the force d policy irrespective of the value of the trigger parameter.
+-   During the phase of episodic storage, episodic memory tests the value of the `force` parameter; if it has a value other than `off`, episodic memory follows the forced policy irrespective of the value of the `trigger` parameter.

 ### Episode Contents

 When episodic memory stores a new episode, it captures the entire top-state of working memory.
 There are currently two exceptions to this policy:

-Episodic memory only supports WMEs whose attribute is a constant.
+-   Episodic memory only supports WMEs whose attribute is a constant.
 Behavior is currently undefined when attempting to store a WME that has an attribute that is an identifier.

-The exclusions parameter allows the user to specify a set of attributes for which Soar will not store WMEs.
+-   The `exclusions` parameter allows the user to specify a set of attributes for which Soar will not store WMEs.
 The storage process currently walks the top-state of working memory in a breadth-first manner, and any WME that is not reachable other than via an excluded WME will not be stored.
-By default, episodic memory excludes the epmem and smem structures, to prevent encoding of potentially large and/or frequently changing memory retrievals.
+By default, episodic memory excludes the `epmem` and `smem` structures, to prevent encoding of potentially large and/or frequently changing memory retrievals.

 ### Storage Location